 Title blocks allow you to style your title.
 WordPress comes with a title block but PostX’s title block gives you more options.

 The default WordPress title block lets you change only the typography, color, and H2-H6 tags, while PostX’s title block lets you change much more.
-It can do whatever the default title block does, but you can also change the font family, font size, color, spacing.
+It can do whatever the default title block does, but you can also change the font family, font size, color, and spacing.

 The ability to go wild and create more than the default title blocks allows you to truly be creative.
 It allows you to put hot-pink comic sans in your content, so remember that responsibility comes with power.

-In the default WordPress setup you can choose to list a page or your blog roll as your first page.
+In the default WordPress setup, you can choose to list a page or your blog roll as your first page.
 If you select a page, you will not be able to display your blog roll (unless you know how to write a WordPress loop in a custom home page file).

 PostX Gutenberg block editor Grid lets you list your posts in interesting ways.
 Compared to the default blogroll layout where your posts are listed consistently, the post grid allows you to place them in different grids.

-Looking at the starter layouts that come with PostX Gutenberg block editor, I think the developers imagined that they were being used in a two-column format.
+Looking at the starter layouts that come with the PostX Gutenberg block editor, I think the developers imagined that they were being used in a two-column format.

 Assuming you use a layout with a post slider block or a post grid block, the post list block can be used in the sidebar for specific posts you want to pin.
 If you want to list specific tutorials or articles, I can use it.

 Post module block is another way to list posts.
-The free version has two options: one lists a post with its image, excerpts and description of the author, and the other lists only the title and details of the author.
+The free version has two options: one lists a post with its image, excerpts, and description of the author, and the other lists only the title and details of the author.

 This is an element that I am quite excited about because it is something that really enhances the user experience.
 With PostX Gutenberg block editor slider blocks, you can place a dynamic post slider with just one click.

-By default the slider will automatically animate the fade-in-fade-out animation.
-With the slider editor you can control the amount of time on the screen.
+By default, the slider will automatically animate the fade-in-fade-out animation.
+With the slider editor, you can control the amount of time on the screen.
 You can also control other things like the number of posts listed and the details placed on the screen.

 You can customize the post blocks in different ways from the settings option.
-All blocks come with three common settings which are design, setting and advanced.
+All blocks come with three common settings which are design, setting, and advanced.
 All features are available in the settings option.

 You can import designs from design options.
 You can add advanced CSS coding from advanced options.
 We will basically talk about the different setting options that will help you customize the post blocks.

 It’s up to you to choose which posts to display on the grid or list.
-For example, you can set it to display the latest blog posts, pages or your customized page types.
+For example, you can set it to display the latest blog posts, pages, or your customized page types.
 Posts can be taken from a specific category or tag (s).
 Then, set the way you sort your posts: by date or name, in ascending or descending order.